damasktb/20220PatternClassifier/README.txt

 > Ensure the Images directory and all subdirectories have been added to the path in MATLAB.
 > Classes placed in ‘Ignore’ will be ignored by the program.
-> Typical program output is shown below
+> Typical program output is shown below:

 17 classes found:
     'Bird'